Home | About me | Contact | Privacy

 Rolling stock

-Most of the DB's rolling stock has been upgraded leaving almost none of the old Cold War era train sets to be found anymore, although Flixtrain and some of the other non-DB services have refurbished some of that old rolling stock and put it to use.
 Somewhat unexpectedly, many local trains in the big cities (especially the Frankfurt and Rhein-Ruhr areas) have exteriors covered by graffiti, reminiscent of New York subway trains from the 1980s.
 Generally, it's mainly the lower-end local and regional trains that suffer from these problems, and no matter what the exterior of the train looks like, the interior will usually be quite clean, aside from occasional spilled drinks and litter.
-Many times, train sets will contain carriages or locomotives from neighboring countries.

-The DB was once developing the world's first magnetic-levitation passenger train line between Berlin and Hamburg, but it was cancelled due to a number of political issues.
+The DB was once developing the world's first magnetic-levitation inter-city passenger train line between Berlin and Hamburg, but it was cancelled due to a number of political issues.
 But another maglev line, connecting Munich's central station and airport, is now being considered.

 For the rail enthusiast